 This guide compares Antigua vs Dominica citizenship programmes in terms of benefits, costs, processing time, and lifestyle appeal, helping you decide which is right for you.

-Overview: Antigua and Barbuda vs Dominica Citizenship by Investment
+How Do Antigua and Dominica Citizenship by Investment Programmes Compare in 2026?

 Both Antigua and Barbuda and Dominica are Eastern Caribbean nations that launched their Citizenship by Investment (CBI) programmes to attract foreign direct investment and stimulate economic development.
 Despite their geographic and cultural similarities, the two programmes differ meaningfully in cost structure, lifestyle offering, and strategic positioning.